Almost 500 years after the society crumbled, researchers have finally discovered what happened to the Aztecs.

 In addition to the cause of the pestilence, the study also claims to have found the origin of the outbreak – European colonizers.
 The most likely scenario is that animals carrying the Paratyphi C. pathogen were brought to Mexico by settlers, whose immune systems were already equipped to handle the germ.
 The Aztecs, however, who had never been exposed to such a disease, were not able to handle the consequences.

-In the past, diseases such as influenza, smallpox and measles, other pathogens that were known to have been brought over from Europe were considered, though they have now been ruled out.
+In the past, diseases such as influenza, smallpox, measles, and other pathogens that were known to have been brought over from Europe were considered, though they have now been ruled out.

-Next, check out how archeologists solved another age-old mystery – how the pyramids were built.
+After reading what happened to Aztec civilization, check out how archeologists solved another age-old mystery – how the pyramids were built.
 Then, check out these 5 horrifying diseases that live on NYC subway cars.